Manish-Kushvaha/Qr-Based-Attendance-System/README.md

 # Qr-Based-Attendance-System
-We developed Qr-based Attendance System to enhance attendance system
+We developed Qr-based Attendance System to enhance attendance system on Netbeans.